-- The distance between two A ions (~ 3.5 Å) is very large compared with their ionic radius (0.67 Å for Fe3+), - The angle A- 0^{2-} -A (φ =79°38') is unfavorable for super exchange interaction [8], - The distance from one A ion to $O^{2^{-}}$ is not the same as the distance from the other A ion to $O^{2^{-}}$ as there is only one A nearest neighbor to an oxygen ion (in figure 2.10, M and M' are A ions, r = 3.3 Å and q = 1.7 Å) [8].
+- The angle A-02- -A (φ =79°38') is unfavorable for superexchange interaction [8], and - The distance from one A ion to O^{2^-} is not the same as the distance from the other A ion to O^{2^-} as there is only one A nearest neighbour to an oxygen ion (in figure 2.10, M and M' are A ions, r = 3.3 Å and q = 1.7 Å) [8].
 As a result, two nearest A ions are connected via two oxygen ions.

-These considerations led us to the conclusion that super exchange interaction between A ions is very unlikely.
+These considerations led us to the conclusion that superexchange interaction between A ions is very unlikely.
 This conclusion together with the observation that direct exchange is also unlikely in this case [8] support the assumption that $J{AA} = 0$ in the spinet ferrites.
-According to Néel's theory, the total magnetization of a ferrite divided into two sub lattices A and B is:
+According to Néel's theory, the total magnetization of a ferrite divided into two sublattices A and B is: